kilatex/kilatex/README.md

 - VueJs
 - SQL (MySQL)
 - PHP (Laravel)
-- Learning NodeJS (Express)
+- Learning NodeJS
-- Wordpress

 :memo: The languaje which I learned to program was C++, it is cool isn't it?.
-I'm learning Vue.js, in a future I would like to learn React.js. :star2:
+I'm learning React.js, in a future I would like to learn React.js. :star2:

 <br>